JonyEpsilon/gorilla-repl/doc/renderer.md

 the function `list-plot` from gorilla-plot.
 It is called with a list of data, and the output is shown as a plot in the Gorilla notebook.
 Let's walk through the steps in this process:

 - `list-plot` evaluates to a `Vega` record, of the form `#gorilla_repl.vega.Vega{:content <<vega spec>>}`.
-Importantly, the function returns the plot value (the vega spec) wrapped in a `Vega` record.
-In this case, the `Vega` wrapper exists solely to indicate to Gorilla how to do the rendering.
-But in other cases, the record type could be the 'natural' return type of the function, with other reasons for existing than just directing the rendering;
+  In this case, the `Vega` record type exists solely as a wrapper to indicate to Gorilla how to do the rendering.
+But in other cases, the record type could be the
+  'natural' return type of the function, with other reasons for existing than just directing the rendering;
 - The rendering middleware will call `render` on this value as described above;
 - In the `gorilla-repl.vega` namespace there is a custom renderer defined for `Vega` records, which renders the record